APPLY NOW

 Why is a PAN number important for NRIs?

-Well, if you have investments in India like property, stocks, mutual funds, bank accounts, or even plan to start a business in India, or send money between India and the United States, or plan claiming back taxes/TDS, a PAN is essential.
+Well, if you have investments in India like property, stocks, mutual funds, bank accounts, or even plan to start a business in India, or send money between India and the United States of America, or plan claiming back taxes/TDS, a PAN is essential.

 Think of it as your passport to seamless financial transactions in India.
-Without a PAN, you might face higher taxes, unnecessary delays, or complications in your dealings.
+Without a permanent account number, you might face higher taxes, unnecessary delays, or complications in your dealings.

-In a nutshell, a PAN isn’t just a formality for non-residents (including international entities)—it’s the key to keeping your financial life smooth, secure, and stress-free when dealing financial matters in India.
+In a nutshell, a permanent account number isn’t just a formality for non-residents (including international entities)—it’s the key to keeping your financial life smooth, secure, and stress-free when dealing financial matters in India.

 Anyone, including NRIs, foreign nationals, or companies, needs a Permanent Account Number for certain financial and investment activities in India.
 You need it to open a bank account, file taxes, send money, and invest in stocks or property.
 It’s also required if you earn taxable income, buy expensive items (like jewelry), make big cash deposits, or receive rental income; and much more.